dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ## Customize a control

 The .NET MAUI `Entry` is a single-line text input control, that implements the `IEntry` interface.
-On iOS, the `EntryHandler` maps the `Entry` to an iOS `UITextField` native view.
-On Android, the `Entry` is mapped to an `AppCompatEditText` native view, and on Windows the `Entry` is mapped to a `TextBox` native view:
+On iOS, the `EntryHandler` maps the `Entry` to an iOS `UITextField`.
+On Android, the `Entry` is mapped to an `AppCompatEditText`, and on Windows the `Entry` is mapped to a `TextBox`:

 :::image type="content" source="media/customize/entry-handler.png" alt-text="Entry handler architecture." border="false":::

 The `Entry` property mapper, in the `EntryHandler` class, maps the cross-platform control properties to the native view API.
 This ensures that when a property is set on an `Entry`, the underlying native view is updated as required.

-The property mapper can be modified to customize the control on each platform:
+The property mapper can be modified to customize `Entry` on each platform:

 ```csharp
 namespace CustomizeHandlersDemo.Views;